JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

 type: tutorial
 layout: tutorial
 title:  "Setting up a Kotlin/JS project"
-description: "How do we set up a Gradle project targeting JavaScript using the JS or multiplatform plugins?"
+description: "How to set up a Gradle project targeting JavaScript using the JS or multiplatform plugins."
 authors: Sebastian Aigner
 date: 2020-02-23
 showAuthorInfo: false